 For certain jobs, particularly in an office environment, it is always possible to implement flexible working, but still, a host of managers resist the idea of WFH.

 For default flexible working to work, there should be mutual flexibility where employers and employees compromise, where the work-process design will allow a job to be a little bit more flexible.
 It may not lead to full acceptance, but there could be some compromise.

 Employers will have to get better at improving productivity by being more result-oriented, rather than task-oriented, or mere presence at the office, dubbed “presentism”.
 Employees have to develop new habits, such as planning their day into work deliverables, office communications, personal time and social or family life.

-For years, TalentCorp Malaysia has been campaigning for flexible working arrangements, but it took a global pandemic to show that it is possible.
+For years, TalentCorp Malaysia has been campaigning for flexible working arrangements, but it took a global pandemic to show that it is really possible.
 From this perspective, it has proved that Malaysia can make flexible working a default.
-Notwithstanding, a global pandemic is not an appropriate time to determine what kind of working arrangement is the best to enhance productivity in the country.
+Notwithstanding, a global pandemic is not really an appropriate time to determine what kind of working arrangement is the best to enhance productivity in the country.